Hoist (mining)

 In underground mining a hoist or winder is used to raise and lower conveyances within the mine shaft.
-Modern hoists are normally powered using electric motors, historically with direct current drives utilizing Ward Leonard control machines and later solid-state converters (thyristors), however modern large hoists use alternating current drives that are variable frequency controlled.
+Modern hoists are normally powered using electric motors, historically with direct current drives utilizing Ward Leonard control machines and later solid-state converters (thyristors), although modern large hoists use alternating current drives that are variable frequency controlled.
 There are three principal types of hoists used in mining applications:

 Drum hoist

 Drum hoists are the most common type of hoist used in North America, South Africa and South America.
 When using a drum hoist the hoisting cable is wound around the drum when the conveyance is lifted.
 Single-drum hoists can be used in smaller applications, however double-drum hoists easily allow the hoisting of two conveyances in balance (i.e. one skip being lifted while a second skip is being lowered).
 Drum hoists are mounted on concrete slabs within a hoistroom, the hoisting ropes run from the drum, up to the top of the headframe, over a sheave wheel and down where they connect to the conveyance (cage or skip).